Connect with us

 “But by going back to school, you still put yourself further in debt,” Lindsey said.
 “So by putting yourself further in debt, even when you get that pay increase, you still can’t really feel it, you can’t see it, you can’t enjoy it.”

-Erica Jones, president of the Mississippi Association of Educators, also added that she thinks the plans should include raises for all education staff, such as bus drivers, cafeteria workers, and facilities management, as well as the raise for teacher assistants currently in the House plan.
+Erica Jones, president of the Mississippi Association of Educators, also added that she thinks the plans should include raises for all education support staff, such as bus drivers, cafeteria workers, and facilities management, as well as the raise for teacher assistants currently in the House plan.

 “A teacher pay increase at this point will be just what they need,” Jones said.
 “They have really had to battle going through the pandemic, working remotely, working on a hybrid schedule.
 As our educators continue to go in every day and do their best, this is the right time for legislators to increase teacher pay.”